Safavid–Venetian relations: History

-XVI century
+16th century

 Diplomatic relations between these two states had been formed since the foundation of the Safavid State.
 At the root of these mutual relations were the relations established during the Aq Qoyunlu state.
 The Republic of Venice hoped to gain the support of a state with a strong land force through bilateral relations, and the Safavids wanted to obtain firearms from Venice.
 Also, in frequent wars with the Ottomans, Venice could create a dangerous situation on the coast of the Anatolian peninsula in favor of the Safavids.

-Attempts to establish an anti-Ottoman alliance were the main topic of discussion in Safavid-Venetian relations until the end of the 17th century.
+Attempts to establish an anti-Ottoman alliance were the main topic of discussion in Safavid–Venetian relations until the end of the 17th century.
 But there were other issues in this matter.
 Over time, the Safavid-Venetian trade grew (the main trade items were glass, silk and other expensive items).
 According to historical sources, both states often asked the other to protect their merchants.
 In addition, from the middle of the 17th century, the Venetian senate wrote letters of recommendation to the Safavid Empire on behalf of Catholic Armenians and other missionaries.

 Marin Sanudo mentioned name of Shah Ismail I in his diary as early as 1501.
 In 1502, Venice assigned the task of gathering information about the country's new ruler to the Greek Costantino Laskaris from Istanbul.
 Having lived in Istanbul and Cyprus for many years, Constantino, who was well acquainted with the Eastern world, was sent to Karaman and to the military camp of the Safavids.
 After he returned from a trip to Karaman and the Safavid military camp, he gave an extensive report of his visit to the Venetian government.
 Thus, Venice was the first diplomatic contact of the Safavid state with Western Europe.

-Laskaris was unable to meet Shah Ismail, but he met the their allies, the Karamanids, and convinced Venice of its willingness to support him in his fight against the common enemy, the Ottomans.
+Laskaris was unable to meet Shah Ismail, but he met their allies, the Karamanids, and convinced Venice of its willingness to support him in his fight against the common enemy, the Ottomans.
 In 1502, the end of the Ottoman-Venetian war and the ratification of the signed peace treaty by both states eliminated Venice's interest in signing a military alliance with the Safavids.
 Therefore, this first diplomatic contact of the Safavids with the Republic of Venice did not result in both sides launching military operations against the Ottoman Empire at the same time.

 The main goal of the Safavid empire was to acquire firearms from the West and also to expand peaceful relations with European states.
 For this, it was necessary to go to the coast of the Mediterranean Sea.
 The condition for going to the Mediterranean coast was to capture either the Karaman from the Ottomans or Syria from the Mamluks.
 According to Ismail Haqqi Uzuncharshili, not only the Ottoman state, but also the Mamluk state was the target of Safavid Shah Ismail's negotiations with Western states.